-Brazil’s justice minister resigns, accusing Bolsonoro of improper conduct
+Brazil’s justice minister resigns, accusing Bolsonaro of improper conduct

 Meanwhile, investigators are pursuing corruption investigations into those closest to Bolsonaro, including his son Flavio, a federal senator.

-“He’s been weakened by his handling of the pandemic,” said Matias Spektor, an associate professor of international relations at Fundação Getúlio Vargas in Sao Paulo.
-“He has lost significant amount of support, and he feels it.
+“He’s been weakened by his handling of the pandemic,” said Matias Spektor, an associate professor of international relations at Fundação Getúlio Vargas in São Paulo.
+“He has lost a significant amount of support, and he feels it.
 He feels the investigations closing in on family members.
 So he has sacked the head of the military police, and he’s not in a good place.”

 To many here, Moro has been less a cabinet member than a national icon.
-At political rallies, his features have been superimposed onto giant superman balloons.
+At political rallies, his features have been superimposed onto giant Superman balloons.
 At supermarkets, he has been cheered.
 In a country perennially hobbled by corruption, he was a figure who for many represented a new, better Brazil.

-His myth was cultivated while he was a judge, overseeing the Lava Jato corruption probe.
+His legend was cultivated while he was a judge, overseeing the Lava Jato corruption probe.
 It led to the convictions of some of Latin America’s most powerful political figures, including former Brazilian president Luiz Inácio Lula da Silva.
-The removal of Lula, who had been leading in the presidential polls, effectively cleared the path for Bolsonaro to the presidency.
+The removal of Lula, who had been leading in the presidential opinion polls, effectively cleared the path for Bolsonaro to the presidency.
 Bolsonaro then appointed Moro as his justice minister.

-His resignation and remarks on Friday are sure to inflame fears of authoritarian tendencies in Bolsonaro, a former army officer who rose to power lamenting the collapse of Brazil’s military dictatorship and days ago joined a rally in Brasilia where protesters called for its return.
+Moro’s resignation and remarks Friday are sure to inflame fears of authoritarian tendencies in Bolsonaro, a former army officer who rose to power lamenting the collapse of Brazil’s military dictatorship and, just days ago, joined a rally in Brasília where protesters called for its return.

+In a freewheeling national address late Friday afternoon, Bolsonaro denied he had acted improperly.
+He said that he didn’t need anyone’s permission to fire someone — and that he had never asked the federal police to protect him from investigations.
+Moro’s allegations, he said, had left him heartsick.

+“I always opened my heart to him,” Bolsonaro said.
+“And I doubt if he ever opened his for me.”

 Moro said he explained to Bolsonaro that his removal of the police chief, who was overseeing the investigations into his family, would be seen as improper.
 “There was this insistence from the president,” he said.
 “I told him that this would be political interference, and he said that it would be.”